 Our permanent exhibit has just been remastered April 2022.
 Our permanent exhibit provides an overview of Folsom’s history from its beginning as the home of the Nisenan to the 1960s through the history of innovation.
 It explores how Folsom as we know it today was formed by providing the history of its founding, the Gold Rush, railroad, its pioneers, agriculture and important businesses.

-The Wells Fargo building is currently showcasing the temporary exhibit Lets Play!
-Showcasing vintage toys from 1870 to 1970.
+The Wells Fargo building is currently showcasing the temporary exhibit, Made in Folsom, for October 2023-2024.

 Outdoor Museum and Makerspace